Welcome to Healthy Change

 Healthy Change Workshops

 Would you like to feel better and do more of the activities you enjoy?
-Would you like to make changes around diet or exercise but you don't know where to start?
+Would you like to make changes around diet or exercise but you do not know where to start?
 Do you live with chronic pain, fatigue, or other ongoing health concerns?
 Would you like to learn strategies for better managing your medications and communicating with your doctor?

 This program is for you!